wizardbusiness/Data-Structures-And-Algotrithms/algorithms/README.md

 - init two empty arrays, left and right
 - compare each el to pivot
 - if less than push to left
 - if greater than push to right
   -- The Base Case --
 - if arr length is 0 or 1 return the arr
   -- The Recursive Case --
 - return the spread res of calling quicksort on left, pivot, and quicksort on right [...quicksort(left), pivot, ...quicksort(right)]
   -- Gotchas --

-* quicksort left and right recursive calls need to be returned, not just called --STANDARD WAY--
+  - quicksort left and right recursive calls are what is spread, not the original left and right arrays.
+  - the base case needs to be if array length is LESS THAN or equal to one.
+Otherwise empty arrays do not return and stack overflow.
+    --STANDARD WAY--
     --The Partition--

 - pick pivot
 - increment i and decrement j